Oh-Really/airbnbs-property-listing/README.md

 The logistic function outputs a probability that a certain observation belongs to a given class.
 The nature of the above equation is a sigmoid function, which forces values to within the range [0, 1].
 In our case, we are trying to classify more than just a binary output and so we need to use multinomial logistic regression.

 ### Metrics
+There a few different ways in which to quantify how well a classifier has performed.
+We go through the main ones below.

+#### Accuracy
+Accuracy measures the number of correct predictions as a percentage of total predictions made.
+In our example, this would be the total number of correct predictions of an instances category divided by the total number of instances a prediction is made on.

+#### Precision
+The precision score is the accuracy of positive predictions, or in other words the ratio of true positives (correct classifications for a given class) over the total number of entries predicted for that class (so true positives added to false positivies - incorrect classifications for a given class)
+$$
+precision = \frac{TP}{TP + FP}
+$$

+#### Recall
+Recall is the ratio of true positive instances over the sum of all instances of that class.
+This gives a percentage of coming across a correct/true prediction.
+$$
+recall = \frac{TP}{TP + FN}
+$$

+#### F1 score
+A convenient way to combine both precision and recall is the F1 score.
+It is the harmonic mean (meaning giving more weight to low values) of precision and recall, meaning a high F1 score is only ahcieved in the case of high recall and precision.
+$$
+F_{1} = 2 x \frac{precision x recall}{precision + recall} = \frac{TP}{TP + \frac{FN + FP}{2}}
+$$

+#### Confusion matrix
+Confusion matrices give a way of checking the predictions made against the true class.
+Every row in a confusion matrix represents a class (category in our case) while each column represents a predicted class.